MFA Server Migration Information & Process

 • An Identity Automation Support Engineer will assist in the migration process.

-• A fully stood up server to the specifications.
+• A fully stood up Windows server according to our requirements.

 • Any and all MFA software related passwords (this includes the one_sys_admin account, the sa or dedicated SQL account used to connect to the SQL MFA database or a DBA to be available for the call if those passwords cannot be made available or shared for the call).